baher895/graphql-sample-project/README.md

 ## Before Start:
 - Please create a JSON file in the root folder and name it `nodemon.json`.

-**Note :** It will use to store the environment variable during dev mode.
+**Note :** It will be used to store the environment variable during dev mode.
 In production, you need to set them in another way.

 - Copy and past below JSON object to `nodemon.json` file:
 ```